 August 19, 2013-December 24, 2013 (Fall Semester)

-An excellent record of teaching or demonstrate potential for teaching excellence on the university level appropriate to the assignment.
+Demonstrated potential for teaching excellence on the university level appropriate to the assignment

-Commitment and/or expertise in educating a diverse student population.
+Commitment to and/or expertise in educating a diverse student population.

-Teach one or more sections of courses in specialized area:
+Teach one or more sections of AIS 485 course (American Indians and the Law)

-The Department of English at California State University, Long Beach is committed to building a more diverse faculty, staff and student body as it responds to the changing population and educational needs of California and the nation.
-We see applicants and nominations from those who have experience teaching, mentoring and developing research in ways that effectively address individuals from historically underrepresented backgrounds.
+The American Indian Studies Program at California State University, Long Beach is committed to building a more diverse faculty, staff and student body as it responds to the changing population and educational needs of California and the nation.
+We seek applicants and nominations from those who have experience teaching, mentoring, and developing research in ways that effectively address individuals from historically underrepresented backgrounds.
 California State University is an affirmative action/equal opportunity employer.

 California State University, Long Beach